seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 You obtain a license file from SeaTable Sales.
 A free license for three users can be obtained at https://seatable.io/on-premises.
 If you need a trial license with more users, utilize the request form after obtaining the three user license.

 NOTE: In all versions including 2.5, SeaTable Server EE could be started without a license file.
+Newer versions do not start without a license file.

 ### Starting SeaTable